Air Quality and Health Information

 Air Quality Index

 Air quality is measured by a network of monitors that record the concentrations of the major pollutants at locations throughout the state.
-These raw measurements are then converted into AQI values using standard formulas developed by EPA.
+These raw measurements are then converted into AQI values using standard formulas developed by the EPA.
 An AQI value is calculated for each of the individual pollutants in an area.

 The AQI is based on: